 2. Take a spooktacular mystery picnic with friends

-What is a distinguishes a foodie from a mere mortal?
+What distinguishes a foodie from a mere mortal?

 Adventure!